d-benvenuti/d3rangesliderSCXML/README.md

 # Issues

--	After reaching MAX or MIN really fast, the handle does not return to the normal hovering behaviour until it is not dragged again.
+-	The selection is not yet draggable.
 -	The hovering of the bar is not yet implemented.
+-	The statechart image is not updated.